Phartemah/Sales-and-Operations-Performance-Analysis_Excel/README.md

 - Best-Selling Product.

 ## Methodology
-- I read and understoon the project brief to keep analysis focused.
+- I read and understood the project brief to keep analysis focused.
 - Explored the dataset to understand the structure and spot issues.
 - Made a backup copy of raw file.
 - Cleaned the data to remove errors and inconsistencies and ensured accuracy.